Duke vs. Tennessee Predictions & Picks - NCAA Tournament Second Round

 Over (128.5)

 Duke has compiled a 16-18-0 record against the spread this season, while Tennessee is 16-16-0.
-The Blue Devils have a 13-21-0 record going over the point total, while games involving the Volunteers have a record of 14-18-0 when it comes to hitting the over.
-The teams average 144 points per game, 15.5 more points than this matchup's total.
-Duke is 7-3 against the spread and 10-0 overall over its past 10 contests, while Tennessee has gone 4-6 against the spread and 5-5 overall.
+The Blue Devils have gone over the point total in 13 games, while Volunteers games have gone over 14 times.
+The two teams score 144 points per game, 15.5 more points than this matchup's total.
+Duke is 7-3 against the spread and 10-0 overall in its last 10 contests, while Tennessee has gone 4-6 against the spread and 5-5 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.